Why is Neutral Milk Hotel’s In the Aeroplane Over the Sea on my best 1,000 albums ever list?

 One of its more fascinating scenes involves the American forces entering a Dutch town, where the local populace believes that they have been liberated and the war for them is effectively over.
 The locals burst out in thronged masses, celebrating wildly… only to shortly after return to being under siege from the Germans once again.

-Anyway, there’s something about In the Aeroplane Over the Sea that puts me in the mood of circuitous routes to get from here to there.
+Anyway, there’s something about In the Aeroplane Over the Sea that puts me in the mood of circuitous routes in the getting from here to there.